Sylius/Sylius/docs/book/checkout.rst

 **What happens with the transition?**

 The method ``recalculate($order)`` of the ``Sylius\Component\Core\OrderProcessing\OrderRecalculator`` is run.
-This method is responsible for: controlling the **shipping charges** which depend on the chosen ShippingMethod, controlling the **promotions** that depend on the shipping method.
+Here this method is responsible for: controlling the **shipping charges** which depend on the chosen ShippingMethod, controlling the **promotions** that depend on the shipping method.

 Selecting payment